 The private accommodation support service is available all year.
-Please contact privateaccommodation@napier. ac.uk to arrange an appointment.
+Please contact privateaccommodation@napier. ac.uk with your enquiries.
 The accommodation support service can:

-- Offer advice and information on finding a flat in the private sector - Set up flat viewings by calling estate agents on your behalf - Provide a dedicated member of staff to provide information and to answer any related queries - Provide information on any vacancies arising in University accommodation - Provide access to the internet and telephones - Provide access to other support services within the University - Provide a landlord reference within 5 working days when you email us at accommodation@napier.ac.uk
+- Offer advice and information on finding a flat in the private sector - Set up flat viewings by calling estate agents on your behalf - Provide a dedicated member of staff to provide information and to answer any related queries, or signpost you to a person or service to help you further - Provide information on any vacancies arising in University accommodation - Provide access to the internet and telephones - Provide access to other support services within the University - Provide a landlord reference within 5 working days when you email us at accommodation@napier.ac.uk